Fundamental Rights, Directive Principles and Fundamental Duties of India

-The Fundamental Rights are defined in Part III of the Indian Constitution from article 12 to 35 and applied irrespective of race, place of birth, religion, caste, creed, gender, and equality of opportunity in matters of employment.They are enforceable by the courts, subject to specific restrictions.
+The Fundamental Rights are defined in Part III of the Indian Constitution from article 12 to 35 and applied irrespective of race, birth place, religion, caste, creed, sex, gender, and equality of opportunity in matters of employment.
+They are enforceable by the courts, subject to specific restrictions.

 The Directive Principles of State Policy are guidelines for the framing of laws by the government.
 These provisions, set out in Part IV of the Constitution, are not enforceable by the courts, but the principles on which they are based are fundamental guidelines for governance that the State is expected to apply in framing any policies and passing of laws.

 The Fundamental Duties are defined as the moral obligations of all citizens to help promote a spirit of patriotism and to uphold the unity of India.
 These duties set out in Part IV–A of the Constitution, concern individuals and the nation.
 Like the Directive Principles, they are not enforceable by courts unless otherwise made enforceable by parliamentary law.